doingway2much/Smarta-Bus-App/README.md

 ***
 License
-GifTastic
+Smarta-Bus-App
 ***

 Copyright (c) 2019 www.doingway2much.com

-The MIT license (the “License”) set forth below applies to all parts of the GifTastic project.
+The MIT license (the “License”) set forth below applies to all parts of the Smarta-Bus-App project.
 You may not use this file except in compliance with the License.

 MIT License